Postgraduate Course: Personalisation and Outcomes: theoretical perspectives and practical approaches (ISSH11022)

 Course Delivery Information

-To demonstrate an understanding of outcomes from the perspectives of various interest groups in health and social care.
+- Demonstrate an understanding of outcomes from the perspectives of various interest gruops in health and social care.

-Understanding of the challenges and supports to the implementation of personalisation and outcomes focussed approaches in practice.
+- Demonstrate an understanding of the challenges and supports to the implementation of personalisation and outcomes-focused approaches in practice

-An appreciation of the research and practice evidence as to the impact of a move towards personalisation and outcomes focussed approaches on individual service users and carers, staff and whole systems.
+- Demonstrate appreciation of the research and practice evidence as to the impact of a move towards personalisation and outcomes-focused approaches on individual service users and carers, staff and whole systems

 |Graduate Attributes and Skills